 - Flex 6000 series: Several amateurs successfully use radios in the Flex 6000 series for receive and transmit on the 630 and 2200 meter bands - but with a caveat: A low level transmit signal on these bands is available only from the transverter port and an external power amplifier and filtering is required.
 I don't know to what degree earlier Flex radios may have supported 630 and/or 2200 meter operation.

 - Icom IC-7300: Several have reported that the IC-7300 will seem to "go" down to 630 meters, but while this radio may coaxed to "tune" down here - and the wattmeter may even show output power - analysis has shown that not only is output at this frequency loaded with harmonics, but that attempted operation at this frequency may well stress other components (e.g. things get warm!)
 Receive performance is reportedly rather poor, requiring strong band-pass filtering for 630 meters and (possibly) some receive signal amplification.
 At the time of writing, I am unaware of anyone who has successfully used this radio for transmitting on the 630 or 2200 meters bands.
+It has been reported that a diplexer is suitable for providing both band-pass filtering and appropriate RF termination to allow it to provide low-level (no more than a few watts) output on 630 meters.
+This diplexer is mentioned on KB8U's blog - link.

 - Drake TR-7/A: The TR-7 - a solid-state all band HF transceiver from the late 1970-early 1980s - has an "LF Input" pin on a rear panel connector which allows, with some external circuitry (amplifier, filtering) reception down to almost DC.
 A slight modification of the radio can permit a transmit signal to be produced on this pin (in the sub-milliwatt range) down to a few 10s of kHz with appropriate amplification and filtering being required to make this useful.
 Because this radio natively uses an analog VFO, a stable, outboard digital VFO is required to obtain the stability necessary for the narrow-band digital modes often used on these band.
 (I own a TR-7A and have done this in the past.)